tanyamiranda/covid19-by-state/README.md

 This project takes data from the Covide Tracking site and charts it out using Chart.js.
-Info is provided by state, and in 30 day queries.

 ## Resources: